Steve Gray (rugby union)

 Stephen D. Gray (born July 19, 1963 in Ottawa, Ontario) is a Canadian former rugby union player.
-He played centre, and played in a total of 47 matches for Canada.
+He played Wing and centre, and played in a total of 47 matches for Canada.
 He played in the 1987, 1991 and 1995 Rugby World Cups, as well as several rugby sevens tours.
+He Captained both the Sevens and Fifteens sides several times.

-He played for Burnaby Lake Rugby Club.
+He played for the Ottawa Beavers, Ottawa Irish, Vancouver Kats and Burnaby Lake Rugby Club.
+He also played a season in the UK with Blackheath FC.